How to plan a virtual funeral

 Attending a virtual funeral

-Even though you might be seated at the dining room table, it’s still important to dress appropriately.
+There is no handbook for what to wear to a virtual funeral, but even though you might be seated at the dining room table, it’s still important to dress appropriately.
 Be sure to check the dress code with whoever is organising the event and try to avoid heavily patterned or too brightly coloured clothes, as they can sometimes affect your camera and distract from the ceremony.

 Keep your camera on

 It may feel a little awkward but keeping your camera on during the virtual funeral is a great way to help everyone feel more connected.
 If people can see your face, they will know you are there, which could go a long way in bringing other family and friends some comfort.
 And of course, it’s wise to turn your microphone off during the virtual memorial to eliminate any background noise.

 When it comes to the death of a loved one, there’s nothing that can compensate for such a loss.
 But making sure you have life insurance you can trust can help to ease any financial burdens when your family need it most.
 We offer a choice of policies to cover different protection needs.